Southern AZ Weekly COVID-19 Roundup

-• The number of Arizona’s confirmed novel coronavirus cases topped 163,000 as of Monday, July 27, according to the Arizona Department of Health Services.
-That’s up from roughly 150,000 on the previous Monday, July 20.
-Pima County had seen 15,109 of the state’s 163,827 confirmed cases.
-A total of 3,304 Arizonans had died after contracting COVID-19, according to the July 27 report.
+The number of Arizona’s confirmed novel coronavirus cases topped 179,000 as of Monday, Aug.
+3, according to the Arizona Department of Health Services.
+Pima County had seen 16,741 of the state’s 179,497 confirmed cases.
+A total of 3,779 Arizonans had died after contracting COVID-19, according to the Aug.
+3 report.
 Arizona hospitals remain under pressure although the numbers of patients has declined from a peak earlier this month.
-ADHS reported that as of July 27, 2,626 COVID patients were hospitalized in the state, down from a peak of 3,517 on July 13 and the lowest number hospitalized since June 26, when 2,577 COVID patients were hospitalized.
-A total of 1,189 people visited ERs on July 26 with COVID symptoms.
-The number of ER visits hadn’t dipped that low since June 29, when 1,077 people with COVID symptoms visited ERs.
+ADHS reported that as of Aug.
+2, 2,017 COVID patients were hospitalized in the state, down from a peak of 3,517 on July 13 and the lowest number hospitalized since June 22, when 2,136 were hospitalized.
+A total of 1,138 people visited ERs on Aug.
+2 with COVID symptoms.
+The number of ER visits hadn’t hadn’t dipped that low since June 29, when 1,077 people with COVID symptoms visited ERs.
 That number peaked at 2,008 on July 7.
-A total of 820 COVID-19 patients were in ICU beds on July 20.
-That’s the lowest it’s been since July 3, when 796 COVID-19 patients were in ICU.
+A total of 628 COVID-19 patients were in ICU beds on Aug.
+2. That’s the lowest it’s been since June 26, when 657 COVID-19 patients were in ICU.
 The number in ICUs peaked at 970 on July 13.

-• Gov. Doug Ducey and State Superintendent of Public Instruction Kathy Hoffman announced last week that while school districts have to open up “learning centers” by Aug.
-17, they do not have to provide in-class instruction.
-Instead, the schools can open up for students who need a place to go during the day but offer all online courses, as Tucson Unified School District announced it would do earlier this month.
-Ducey and Hoffman announced a plan to use metrics regarding the spread of the virus to determine whether schools are safe to reopen.
-The Arizona Department of Health Services is working with education leaders to develop the standards before Aug.
-7. Local school districts have been planning a mix of “distance learning” online instruction and in-school instruction when school starts next month.
-Unlike in spring, when schools moved online following spring break, districts are planning stricter instructional time designed to mirror traditional in-person classes.
-See story on Page 1 for details.
+Grijalva Tests Positive for Coronavirus.
+Congressman Raul Grijalva has tested positive for the coronavirus.
+Grijalva, 72, had been in self-quarantine after being in contact during hearings with Republican Rep. Louie Gohmert of Texas, who tested positive last week.
+Grijalva, a Democrat who has represented Southern Arizona since he was first elected to Congress in 2002, said he felt fine and was showing no symptoms.
+In a prepared statement, Grijalva was critical of Republican members of Congress who refuse to wear masks.
+“While I cannot blame anyone directly for this, this week has shown that there are some Members of Congress who fail to take this crisis seriously,” he said.
+“Numerous Republican members routinely strut around the Capitol without a mask to selfishly make a political statement at the expense of their colleagues, staff, and their families.
+I’m pleased that Speaker Pelosi has mandated the use of masks at the Capitol to keep members and staff safe from those looking to score quick political points.
+Stopping the spread of a deadly virus should not be a partisan issue.”

-• University of Arizona President Robert Robbins said last week that UA would offer a mix of four types of classes: in-person, which will physical distancing and mandated face coverings; flex in-person, which will include both in-class and online instruction; live online, in which students virtually engage with an instructor in real-time on their computers; and iCourses, which students can complete independently through the schools D2L system.
-Robbins said he anticipated that between faculty, staff and students, there would be about 20,000 people on campus, rather than the usual 60,000 that the fall semester would bring.
-Students, staff, and faculty will have access to a mix of tests, including PCR tests to determine if they have COVID-19 and antibody tests to determine if they have had it in the past.
+Pima County: Masks Are Working.
+Pima County Administrator Chuck Huckelberry noted on Friday, July 30, there’s evidence that Pima County’s ordinance requiring masks or face coverings is lowering COVID-19’s spread in the region.
+Huckleberry pointed to data showing that two key coronavirus trends measured by week began moving in a positive direction after the county passed the ordinance: The number of positive tests peaked at 2,351 the week after the mask ordinance was passed and dropped to 1,393 two weeks later; and the percentage of people visiting hospitals with symptoms of COVID or pneumonia had dropped from nearly 12 percent to less than 4 percent.

 (0) comments